Tony Nudd BA MSc

 "You cannot bring bananas into Australia"

-This maybe hard for non-Australians to understand.
+This maybe hard for non-Australians to comprehend, how dangerous is a banana?
 However, what if we applied the CHUNKMAPS Method to create a "Journey of Persuasion" and used the following resulting phrase:

 "Australia's fruit plantations, such as bananas, citrus, apples etc are free from many common biological diseases.
 Bringing fresh fruit into Australia from overseas increases the risk of introducing those plant diseases.
 Fresh bananas, for example, may carry the disease pseudomonas celebensis which can devastate banana trees.
 This is why fresh bananas are not allowed into Australia."